Raya679/gsoc/docs/codebase.md

 - To integrate an API into the Neurobagel query tool AI, I used [FastAPI](https://fastapi.tiangolo.com/) to define endpoints and handle requests.
 - I created routes to process user queries and interact with Ollama’s LLMs, ensuring efficient communication between the API and the LLMs.
 - The API was configured to manage responses from the LLMs and was tested to confirm accurate results and reliable performance across different query types.

-## Continuous Integration
-- I had also implemented a Continuous Integration (CI) workflow for our GitHub repository that automates testing, linting, and spell-checking.
-- This setup includes running tests and generating coverage reports, enforcing code style with linting tools, and checking for spelling errors.
-- By automating these processes, we ensure that code quality is maintained, errors are detected early, and our codebase remains reliable and consistent.

 ## UI Development and Integration
 - The final step of the project was the UI development and integration, where the chatbot interface was incorporated into the [React](https://react.dev/) application.